MattS8/smart_garage/README.md

 ## Firebase
 Firebase is used to implement a noSQL database solution.
 Each unique garage door is given its own endpoint from which listeners can be attached to detect changes (from either the android app or the Arduino devices).
 Each endpoint has three subsection endpoints:
 1. Action - This endpoint is used by the Android App to notify a garage door of some user input.
-It is used by the Arduino device to do some action.
+It is used by the Arduino device to listen for some action to do.
 2. Status - This endpoint is used by the Android App to listen for changes to the garage door's status.
-It is used by the Arduino device to notify of a change to the garage door's position.
+It is used by the Arduino device to notify changes to the garage door's status.
 3. Options - This endpoint is used to communicate extra options that a user can set for a garage door, such as whether or not to automatically close the garage door after a certain amount of time and whether or not to send a warning before auto close.

 ## Android Application